Denkigai no Honya-san: Umanohone Bookstore

-Newest employee of Umanohone.
-The straight man of the group that hasn't been given a nickname (and when they made one, it does not stick with them), though he becomes a different person when it comes to manga and anime, particularly 2D girls.
+The newest employee of Umanohone, he is the straight man of the group who has not been given a nickname, though he becomes a different person when it comes to manga and anime, particularly 2D girls.
 He is a fan of "Jonatarou" and usually helps her with her manga.
 He is also a fan of Tsumorin.
 He and Sensei might be taking liking at each other.
 He has a younger sister who is a fujoshi.